 Major in Politics

-Majors are required to complete three classes in each of their three chosen concentrations, two introductory (100-level) courses; a seminar at the 400 level; and take comprehensive exams by their last semester.
+Majors are required to complete three classes in each of their two chosen concentrations; two introductory (100-level) courses; a seminar at the 400-level (which may or may not be in a selected concentration); and take comprehensive exams by their last semester.
+The remaining courses are electives distributed across any of the concentrations.
 Majors must complete at least eleven Politics courses.

 To help students plan their major course schedules, they may consult our list of courses sorted by concentration and with their planned offering(s) over the next two years.
-Worksheet.
+Politics-Major-Worksheet-Spring 18.
 IMPORTANT NOTE: Majors should complete their worksheet and bring to each advising session with their advisor before registration.